Kim J. Henriksen

-Kim Jan Henriksen (also known as "Kimo", born 28 October 1960 in Copenhagen) is a Danish Esperantist singer-musician.
-From his Polish-born mother Bogumiła Maria Henriksen and Danish-born father Kai L. Henriksen he learned Esperanto as a child, becoming prominent in the Esperanto youth movement and in the world of Esperanto rock music in the 1980s and 1990s.
+Kim Jan Henriksen (also known as Kimo, born 28 October 1960) is a Danish Esperantist singer-musician.
+From his Polish-born mother, Bogumiła Maria Henriksen, and Danish-born father, Kai L. Henriksen.
+He learned Esperanto as a child, becoming prominent in the Esperanto youth movement and in the world of Esperanto rock music in the 1980s and 1990s.
 Kim Henriksen and his Polish-born wife speak Esperanto at home and are raising their son as a second-generation Esperanto native speaker.
 Henriksen's enthusiastic musicianship on behalf of Esperanto and cross-cultural understanding through rock music has earned him popularity both in Europe and America.